Kintyre/ksconf/docs/source/cmd_promote.rst

 In this case, ksconf determines that ``default`` is a directory and therefore assumes that you want the same filename, ``props.conf`` in this case.

 ..  tip::  Using a directory as TARGET may seem like a trivial improvement, but in practice it greatly reduces accidental cross-promotion of content.
-Therefore we suggest it's use.
+Therefore we suggest its use.

 Similarly, a shortcut for pushing between metadata files exists: